Zeex/sampgdk/README.md

 After compilation is done, either run 'make install' or build the 'INSTALL' project depending on your tool choice.

-If you're getting "libsampgdk.so.x.x: cannot open shared object file: No such file or directory)" error, run `ldconfig`.
+If you're getting "libsampgdk.so.x.x: cannot open shared object file: No such file or directory" when your plugin loads, run `ldconfig` command and restart the server.

 License
 -------